kanaka/mal/vala/README.md

 Design notes on the implementation:

-* Vala has a reference counting system built in to the language.
-  Garbage collection of mal objects is delegated to that system.
-So you can almost certainly contrive an un-GC-able cycle of objects by using atoms, and I haven't done anything about that.

 * Vala has exceptions (which it calls 'error domains'), but they don't let you store an arbitrary data type: every exception subclass you make stores the same data, namely a string.
 So mal exceptions are